DerekK44/PICwriter/docs/source/installation.rst

 Requirements
 ------------

 A working version of python is required for using the PICwriter library.
-You can go to `python.org <https://www.python.org/downloads/>`_ to download python (or check if it's installed on your computer by running `python --version` in a command prompt or terminal.
+You can go to `python.org <https://www.python.org/downloads/>`_ to download python (or check if it's installed on your computer by running `python -\\-version` in a command prompt or terminal.
 I personally recommend downloading `Anaconda <https://www.anaconda.com/download/>`_ since it includes several nice scientific libraries, the conda package manager, Spyder IDE, and other niceties.

 Installation (Linux / OS X)
 ---------------------------